ColdBox/coldbox-zero-to-hero/steps/step-11.md

 # 11 - Securing our App

-We're going to use CBSecurity to help secure our app.
+We're going to use CBSecurity and its ecosystem to help secure our app.

 ## Update CBSecurity Configuration